Islandora-Devops/isle-buildkit/README.md

 the same name of the file they are generating minus the ``toml`` or ``tmpl`` suffix.
 This is to make the discovery of them easier.

+``confd`` is also the source of all truth when it comes to configuration.
+We've established a order of precedence in which environment variables can be provided.

+1. Confd backend (highest)
+2. Secrets kept in `/run/secrets`
+3. Environment variables passed into the container
+4. Environment variables defined in Dockerfile(s)
+5. Environment variables defined in the `/etc/defaults` directory (lowest only used for multiline variables, such as JWT)

+If not defined in the highest level the next level applies and so forth down the list.

+`/etc/defaults` and the environment variables declared in the Dockerfile(s) used to create the image are **required** to define all environment variables used by scripts and Confd templates.

+``confd`` templates are **required** to use `getenv` function for all default values to ensure this order of precedence is followed.

 ### S6 Overlay

 From this tool we only really take advantage of two features: